andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 to the Norwegian National Opera and Ballet, and the Oslo Public Library, home to.... a lot of books.
 450,000 of them in fact.

-One day, on a stroll along the waterfront, I popped into the library to see if I could read them all in one go.
+One day, on a stroll along the waterfront, I pop into the library to try to read them all in one go.

-Opening in a banner time for public gathering, 18 June 2020, the Deichman Bj&oslash;rvika Oslo Public Library embodies the philosophy and aesthetic of the Oslo waterfront.
+Opening at a banner time for public gathering - June 2020 - the Deichman Bj&oslash;rvika Oslo Public Library embodies the philosophy and aesthetic of the Oslo waterfront.
 On the design of the library, the architects remarked, "we think we have succeeded in making a building that is huge, but at the same time